OpenMPT/openmpt/README.md

  -  Supported Visual Studio versions:

-     -  Visual Studio 2010 Service Pack 1 Professional/Premium/Ultimate (Express
-        version is not supported as it does not include MFC).

-        You need the DirectX SDK 2010-June to enable DirectSound output.
-If you don't want this, comment out `#define MPT_WITH_DSOUND` in the file `common/BuildSettings.h`.

-        To compile the project, open `build/vs2010/OpenMPT.sln` and hit the compile button.

-     -  Visual Studio 2012 Update 4 Professional/Premium/Ultimate (Express
-        version is not supported as it does not include MFC).

-        To compile the project, open `build/vs2012/OpenMPT.sln` and hit the compile button.

      -  Visual Studio 2013 Update 4 Community/Professional/Premium/Ultimate
         Edition with MBCS MFC Add-On (available at [microsoft.com](https://www.microsoft.com/en-us/download/details.aspx?id=40770)